LNS98/anomaly-detection/README.md

 To activate App:

     - Run `sh build_app.sh` and wait for Docker container to start running.
-    - The app can be tested by running `sh /flask-app/tests/test_app.sh` which run a sample to the back-end.
+    - The app can be tested by running `sh /flask-app/tests/test_app.sh` which runs a sample to the back-end.
 A prediction is returned when running this command.

 Both files in the scripts folder can be run by running `python name_of_file.py`.
 NOTE: for this to run one has to have all the modules from the `/flask-app/requirements.txt` file installed.